aarmiller/SimEpi/assignments/week2.md

 each month.
 Finally, we will compute an incidence rate per 10,000 beneficiaries.

-Let’s start by computing the number of ami cases each month (for the three different years of data we have).
+Let’s start by computing the number of AMI cases each month (for the three different years of data we have).
 You will likely want to use the `month()` and `year()` functions from the `lubridate` package to extract the year.
 You should then get a year and month count of AMI cases that